syjang/DLStudy/README.md

 # Infomation
-Deeplearning Examples written by python.
+Deeplearning Examples were written by python.
+Examples are written from books.
-Examples in a books not perfertly work.